stefanofa/awesome/TOPICS.md

 *   [mattermost/mattermost-mobile](https://github.com/mattermost/mattermost-mobile) - Next generation iOS and Android apps for Mattermost in React Native

-## playwright

-*   [simonw/shot-scraper](https://github.com/simonw/shot-scraper) - A command-line utility for taking automated screenshots of websites

-*   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
-In JavaScript and TypeScript.
-Extract data for AI, LLMs, RAG, or GPTs.
-Download HTML, PDF, JPG, PNG, and other files from websites.
-Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
-Both headful and headless mode.
-With proxy rotation.

-*   [browser-use/browser-use](https://github.com/browser-use/browser-use) - 🌐 Make websites accessible for AI agents.
-Automate tasks online with ease.

-*   [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
-Run on our cloud or bring your own.
-Free for non-commercial uses.

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

-*   [extension-js/extension.js](https://github.com/extension-js/extension.js) - 🧩 The cross-browser extension framework

 ## playwright-python

 *   [simonw/shot-scraper](https://github.com/simonw/shot-scraper) - A command-line utility for taking automated screenshots of websites